“`html

 What Is a Medical Esthetician — and How Is It Different?

-A medical esthetician is a licensed esthetician who works in clinical or med-spa environments rather than traditional day spas or salons.
+A medical esthetician (NO FINANCIAL AID FOR THIS PROGRAM) is a licensed esthetician who works in clinical or med-spa environments rather than traditional day spas or salons.
 The scope of work goes beyond relaxation facials.
 Medical estheticians treat conditions like hyperpigmentation, acne scarring, rosacea, and post-procedure skin recovery — using advanced modalities that require both technical skill and a deep understanding of skin physiology.

-This is where the medical esthetician career path diverges sharply from the standard MA role.
+This is where the medical esthetician career (NO FINANCIAL AID FOR THIS PROGRAM) path diverges sharply from the standard MA role.
 You’re not taking blood pressure readings or entering insurance codes.
 You’re performing chemical peels, microdermabrasion, microneedling prep, and — with additional training — laser and light-based treatments.

 Where Medical Estheticians Work